cscart/docs/en/user_guide/manage_products/import_export/advanced_product_import.rst

 .. note::

-    This article describes the behavior of 4.8.1 and newer versions.
-This functionality is implemented by the :doc:`/user_guide/addons/advanced_products_import/index` add-on.
+    This functionality is added by the :doc:`/user_guide/addons/advanced_products_import/index` add-on.

 #.
 In the Administration panel, go to **Administration → Import data → Products**.